configcat/docs/website/docs/sdk-reference/ios.md

 or check <a href="https://developer.apple.com/videos/play/wwdc2016/721" target="_blank">Session 721 - Unified Logging and Activity Tracing</a> from WWDC 2016.

 ### Log level
-You can change the verbosity of the sdk logs by passing a `logLevel` parameter to its `init` function.
+You can change the verbosity of the logs by passing a `logLevel` parameter to the ConfigCatClient's `init` function.
 ```swift
 let client = ConfigCatClient(sdkKey: "#YOUR-SDK-KEY#", logLevel: .info)
 ```